 - Repeat on the opposite side, bringing your right knee toward your left elbow.

 - Continue alternating sides until you have completed 15 reps on each side.

 More Ways to Reduce Your Waist

-To help expedite waist reduction, maintain a well-balanced diet that includes plenty of vegetables and fresh fruits as well as unsaturated fats and proteins.
+To help expedite body fat reduction, maintain a well-balanced diet that includes plenty of vegetables and fresh fruits as well as unsaturated fats and proteins.
 You may want to keep a food journal to record your meals and calorie intake.
 In addition, spend extra time partaking in cardio activities that promote weight loss, such as brisk walking, bike riding, swimming and interval training.
+Cut out sugar and empty calories as much as you can, as these can lead to belly bloat.
 By doing so your success rate will be much greater than if you concentrated on just one aspect of waist reduction.